 Following this general idea the clarinets usually are seated starting with the highest Eb, then 2 - 3 A and/or Bb (1st, 2nd, 3rd Clarinet), if needed there will be Alto and Bass Clarinet.
 Quite often the Bass Clarinet is played by the 3rd clarinet player, too.

 You will find variations to this classical seating, because it has disadvantages, too: The first clarinet player sits behind the first flute, but far from the first oboe and the first bassoon.
-Delicate parts with only woodwind become much easier to play together if the 1st players of the wind instruments sit closely together (centered).
+Delicate parts with only woodwind become much easier to play together if the 1st players of the wind instruments sit closely together (centred).